Seagulls and salt spray in Essaouira – Morocco

 Where will I stay in Essaouria?

 Don’t think of staying anywhere except within the walled medieval medina.
 It has so much atmosphere and even if you want to spend your days on the beach, it’s only a 5-10 minute walk to the sand.
 Nothing compares to a stay in a traditional Moroccan riad or courtyard house; see our tips for renting a rhiad in Morocco – they’re so romantic and super-affordable compared to Essaouira’s boutique hotels and you have the added advantage of being able to shop the markets and cook at home.
-Do take a look at the pretty apartment, Dar Lazuli where we stayed, which can be booked at Holiday Rentals here.
-It has cute, colorful apartments, each with their own bedroom, bathroom, kitchen, and living room, spread across a few floors and set around a central courtyard.
+Do take a look at the pretty apartment, Dar Lazuli where we stayed.
+It has cute, colourful apartments, each with their own bedroom, bathroom, kitchen, and living room, spread across a few floors and set around a central courtyard.
 They’re cool in summer and have open fireplaces for winter.
 But there are plenty of other riads dotted all over the medina that can be booked through Holiday Rentals.

 What will I want to bring home from Essaouira?